Slevinski/slevinski.github.io/series/foundations/entries/the-shape-of-writing/essay.md

 Point, line, and plane are broad patterns for how writing organizes language in space.

-This series uses `plane-based writing` for writing in which two-dimensional spatial composition is part of authorship.
+Across this platform, `plane-based writing` names writing in which two-dimensional spatial composition is part of authorship.

 Many writing systems combine these patterns, but the distinction matters because it loosens a mistaken assumption: